-The Fund may sell a security when the Fund believes the security is less likely to benefit from the current market and economic environment, shows signs of deteriorating fundamentals, or has reached its valuation target, among other reasons.
-The Fund seeks to remain fully invested in accordance with its investment objective.
-The Fund may, however, deviate entirely from the investment strategy described above for temporary defensive purposes.
+The investment team may also consider the risks and return potential presented by environmental, social, and governance (ESG) factors in investment decisions.
+The Fund may sell a security when the Fund believes the security is less likely to benefit from the current market and economic environment, or shows signs of deteriorating fundamentals, among other reasons.
+The Fund may deviate from the investment strategy described above for temporary defensive purposes.
 The Fund may miss certain investment opportunities if defensive strategies are used and thus may not achieve its investment objective.